What is erectile dysfunction?

 Show and tell your partner what you like.
 If you don’t, your partner might not know what you want.

-Ask your partner to show you how he or she wants to be touched.
+Ask your partner to show you how they want to be touched.

 Be patient.
 Take your time.
 Relax.
 Give yourselves a chance to become aroused.

-Try being intimate without intercourse.
+Try being intimate without sex.
 Instead, exchange back rubs.
 Or try kissing, or just a soft touch.

 Focus on what you and your partner like about each other.
 This could be a certain laugh or smile, or other joys you share together.